 Along the road to the South East, Easington Lane becomes South Hetton, site of South Hetton Colliery from 1833 to 1982.
 This place remains in County Durham despite Easington Lane and Hetton now being in the City of Sunderland.

 Just to the south west of Hetton-le-Hole within Sunderland are the long straggling villages of Low Moorsley and High Moorsley which hug the main road up to the the top of a hill where there are great views before the road descends Moorsley Bank into Pittington in County Durham.
 Back in medieval times the Anglo-Saxon name was Morselaw possibly meaning ‘the hill belonging to Morulf’.

-Elemore Hall (in County Durham) lies east of Littletown and west of Haswell and to the south of Easington Lane.
-In early times it belonged to Finchale Priory and its name means ‘moor of the elms’.
+Elemore Hall (in County Durham) lies east of Littletown near Pittington and west of Haswell and to the south of Easington Lane.
+In early times Elemore belonged to Finchale Priory and its name means ‘moor of the elms’.
 In the 1550s it belonged to Bartram Anderson, once a mayor and Sheriff of Newcastle.
 A house was built during Bartram’s time which was later rebuilt as the red brick Georgian hall we see today.

 The original hall was bought from the Andersons by the Halls in 1631 who included Sir Alexander Hall, a Newcastle Alderman.
 It then passed to a member of the Conyers family and then in the 1700s to the Bakers of Crook Hall near Leadgate.
 In the early 1750s the Bakers converted Elemore into a large Georgian house.